Decode Vs Encode In Reading

 • Phonological Awareness: This is the foundation of decoding.
 It's the ability to hear and manipulate the sounds in spoken language, including identifying rhymes, syllables, and individual phonemes (the smallest units of sound).
 A strong phonological awareness is essential for effectively connecting sounds to letters.

 • Phonics: This involves understanding the relationship between letters or letter combinations (graphemes) and their corresponding sounds (phonemes).
-For example, knowing that the letter "c" can make a /k/ sound (as in "cat") or an /s/ sound (as in "city").
+Take this: knowing that the letter "c" can make a /k/ sound (as in "cat") or an /s/ sound (as in "city").

 • Sight Word Recognition: While phonics helps decode many words, some words don't follow typical phonetic rules.
 Sight words are frequently encountered words that readers learn to recognize instantly without sounding them out.
 These words are often high-frequency words crucial for fluency.